abhi-baireddy/SecureSMS/README.md

 use base85 encoding which converts every 4 bytes into 5 ASCII characters, which leaves us with 97 bytes per SMS message.

-Header:
+**Header**:
 Each message will have a short header with the following information:
-1 Byte Protocol Type -- Some constant value
+1. 1 Byte Protocol Type -- Some constant value
-2 Byte Version Number -- Major Minor version (0.0 for now)
+2. 2 Byte Version Number -- Major Minor version (0.0 for now)
-1 Byte Message Type -- Byte representing step in handshake or data message
+3. 1 Byte Message Type -- Byte representing step in handshake or data message
-1 Byte message length -- Length of message after header
+4. 1 Byte message length -- Length of message after header

 This leaves us with 92 data bytes

-Protocol:
+**Protocol**:
 Alice sends two messages with her 1024-bit RSA public key with a SHA1
     signing from her network provider.
 Each message has a different message type to order them properly as they arrive.